How to MIG Weld Stainless to Mild Steel: Step by Step

 - Sandblasting with clean silica sand for quick results.
 However, sandblasting can damage polished or thin stainless steel.

-- There are also chemical ways to clean the stainless part.
-Always choose mild chemical cleaning products to avoid breathing harmful vapors.
+- There are also chemical ways.
+Always choose mild cleaning products to avoid breathing harmful vapors.

 As mentioned, you must not use a contaminated tool on the stainless part.
-If that happens, you can use a mild chemical cleaner to remove the free iron.
+If that happens, use a chemical cleaner to remove the free iron.

-Finally, if there is moisture on the steel, you can remove it with a flame torch or hot air.
+Finally, if there is moisture on the steel, remove it with a flame torch or hot air.
 Moisture will release hydrogen and oxygen that will cause inclusions and porosity.

 Mild steel